zng-ui/zng/design/resize.md

 - actual_monitor: Is set by the monitor selected by the monitor variable.

 - actual_position: Is computed from actual_size and monitor size (i.e. if the start_position is CenterMonitor)
-- position: Is used but overwritten by start_position
+- position: Is used but overwritten by start_position, can be `NaN` to indicate initial defined by OS.

 ## On Subsequent Layouts:
 - actual_size: Is used unless auto_size is set.